-After three years of travel, the brothers reached the palace of Kublai Khan.
-The Mongol leader was impressed with Nicoló and Maffeo and the stories the brothers told of their Christian faith.
-Kublai Khan asked the Polo brothers to return to his palace with 100 Christian scholars and oil from a holy lamp in Jerusalem.
-The brothers told the great khan the oil had magic healing powers.
+Kublai Khan ruled a vast and rich land that was unknown to all but a few Europeans.
+He was impressed with the Nicoló and Maffeo and the stories the brothers told of their Christian faith.
+The Mongol ruler asked the brothers to return to his palace with 100 Christian scholars and oil from a holy lamp in Jerusalem.
+The brothers told the great khan this oil would have magic healing powers.

 At the time of Marco Polo, friars were members of the clergy, but friars did not share the status or education of a priest.
-A friar was addressed as brother while a priest was called father.
+A friar was addressed a brother while a priest was called father.
 The friars began the journey with the Polos, but when they saw the dangers they faced on the Silk Road, the representatives of the pope returned home.

-Marco Polo described Kublai Khan as “the greatest lord the world had ever known."
-Marco described the khan's palace as being surrounded by walls that were four miles long.
+Rustichello wrote that the Polo’s four-year journey across the Silk Road provided Marco with first-hand experience of the many cultures of the Middle East and Asia.
+Finally, they arrived once again at the palace of Kublai Khan, who Marco described as “the greatest lord the world had ever known."
+Kublai Khan’s palace was surrounded by walls that were four miles long.
 The palace was decorated with gold and silver and the walls were adorned with beautiful pictures.

 Marco Polo claimed Kublai Khan would not allow the Polos to return home for seventeen years.
-An opportunity arose in 1292, when Kublai Khan asked the family to escort a young woman to Persia to be the bride of one of Kublai's nephews.
-Persia was an ancient kingdom far west of China, but near the Polos’ home in Venice.
+Finally, in 1292, an opportunity arose when Kublai Khan asked the family to escort a young woman to Persia to be the bride of one of Kublai's nephews.
+Persia was an ancient kingdom far west of China, but nearer to the Polos’ home in Venice.

-Marco Polo reported that thirteen ships carrying six hundred passengers left China, but by the time the party reached Persia, only eighteen passengers were still alive.
-They also learned that Kublai Khan's nephew had already died by the time they arrived.
-After leaving Persia, the Polos returned home to Venice in 1295-- after a journey of twenty-four years.
+Marco Polo reported that thirteen ships carrying six hundred passengers left the palace of Kublai Khan, but by the time the party reached Persia, only eighteen passengers remained alive.
+The Polos also learned that Kublai Khan's nephew had already died by the time they arrived.
+After leaving Persia, the Polos returned home to Venice in 1295—ending a journey that had lasted twenty-four years.

-Others argue that Marco Polo made up his stories based on gossip and stories he heard.
-Marco Polo reported seeing unicorns and gave a first-hand description of a battle that occurred years before he left Venice.
+Others argued that Marco Polo made up his stories based on gossip and stories he heard.
+After all, Marco Polo reported seeing unicorns and he gave a first-hand description of a battle that occurred years before he left Venice.
 Marco failed to mention the Great Wall of China, tea, or rice.
 The Chinese have no records of the Polo family, and it is unlikely Marco could have been a governor.
 Many people described Marco Polo's book as Il Milione ("The Million") for they claimed that it contained a million lies.
 As an old man, Marco was asked if he invented the stories in his book.
 His answer was that he barely told half of what he actually saw.